vicyap/headscale-on-fly/README.md

 ## Why?

-If you are on a network that blocks tailscale.com because it is a "VPN".
+If you are on a network that blocks tailscale.com because it is considered a VPN.

-I started this idea because I was recently at a library, but their wifi network blocked access to tailscale.com.
+I started this idea because I was recently on a wifi network that blocked access to tailscale.com.
 This prevented my Tailscale client from starting because it connects to https://controlplane.tailscale.com.

 This was an issue for me because I do a lot of development work on a remote machine that I connect to using Tailscale.